AshishRawat20/landing-page/README.md

 # landing-page
-Landing page layout using html and css
+Landing page related to a skateboarding website.